ronishilo155-glitch/Conv_Dfs/Cpp_code/README.md

 We initially developed this code in C++ within a local Windows environment to validate the core mathematical and architectural concepts.
 Once the algorithmic logic was proven to work, we ported this codebase into a Bare-Metal C driver within the cloud laboratory environment, where we continued all subsequent hardware-software integration.

-🔗 **From C++ to Cycle-Accurate Validation:** To see how this initial algorithm evolved into our final simulation and verification framework on the cloud, please refer to the [Simulation Environment README](../sim/README.md).
+🔗 **From C++ to Cycle-Accurate Validation:** To see how this initial algorithm evolved into our final simulation and verification framework on the cloud, please refer to the [Simulation README](./../sim/README.md).

 ---